1300 088 065

 Why Do Lenders Charge Break Fees?

-As we mentioned above, lenders charge break fees to offset losses they make when you breach your fixed-rate contract.
+As we mentioned above, lenders charge break fees to offset losses they make when you breach your fixed-rate contract by paying it off early or changing it.

 How does the bank make a loss when I close my fixed rate early?